 Below is a summary table of the permitted VRs in the City of Durango.

-*Only the EN-1 and EN-2 residential zones have a cap on the total number of Vacation Rentals allowed. **Certain Planned Development zones and Mixed Use Developments may have caps and therefore wait lists.
+*Only the EN-1 and EN-2 residential zones have a zone-specific cap on the total number of Vacation Rentals allowed. **Planned Developments and specific Mixed Use Developments usually also have caps and therefore wait lists.
 Please view the VR Permit Waitlist by clicking the link above the table.

 Current regulations are intended to mitigate the impacts of vacation rentals on the character of Durango’s neighborhoods.
 A summary of the regulations governing vacation rentals can be found here.